People & Planet Student trustees

 What happens if I win?

-People & Planet will be in contact with you soon after to talk about your induction, which will be a one-day training day.
+People & Planet will be in contact with you soon after to talk about your induction, which will be set of online training sessions.
 You will also be notified of the first Board of Trustee meeting that you are expected to attend.

 "I really enjoyed and learnt so much from being a People & Planet student trustee, including spending a year and a half as Chair of the Board.
 It's a great opportunity to strengthen links between grassroots campaigning and governance of the national network and provide student leadership on the strategic direction of P&P's campaigning and organising.
 It also gave me the skills and confidence to apply to P&P's internship program through which I then coordinate the Fossil Free campaign nationally."